Dating Safety Tips

 Never send money, especially over wire transfer, even if the person claims to be in an emergency.
 Wiring money is like sending cash — it’s nearly impossible to reverse the transaction or trace where the money went.
 Never share information that could be used to access your financial accounts.
 If another user asks you for money, report it to us immediately.

 For tips on avoiding romance scams, check out some advice from the U.S Federal Trade Commission on the FTC website or in the video below.

-Keep conversations on the OurTime platform while you’re getting to know someone.
-Users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.
+Keep your conversations on the OurTime platform while you get to know your match.
+Because exchanges on OurTime are subject to our Safe Message Filters (learn more here), users with bad intentions often try to move the conversation to text, messaging apps, email, or phone right away.

 - Be Wary of Long Distance and Overseas Relationships